5 Main Sources of Retirement IncomeWhere to Find Your Retirement Income

 2. Pensions

 Pensions used to be commonly offered to all employees.
-But now, they are becoming scarce, and come with a lot of risks as there are many a misseling sipp these days.
-If you have one, you will want to talk with the mis-sold investment specialist and your plan provider to find out the specifics of your pension’s payouts.
+But now, they are becoming scarce.
+If you have one, you will want to talk with your plan provider to find out the specifics of your pension’s payouts.

 First, you will need to find out if your account is classified as single or as joint and survivor.
 If your account is classified as single, benefits are given only to you and they expire at your death.
 If your pension is joint and survivor, you will receive reduced benefits throughout both your lifetime and your spouses.
 The payments will not cease until both of you have passed.